GreenVine/terraform-acme-automations/README.md

 The module `cert-archiver` manages private keys and certificates and uploads them to object storage services.
 [Google Cloud Storage (GCS)](https://cloud.google.com/storage) is supported by default but is interchangeable with any storage providers.

+## Limitations

+If multiple certificate requests contain the same common name / SAN, domain ownership verification may fail.
+This is because Terraform attempts to request certificates in parallel, hence generating conflicting ACME challenge data.
+The workaround is to split them into separate Terraform transactions (i.e. request certificate one at a time).

 ## Reference

 - Terraform ACME Provider: https://www.terraform.io/docs/providers/acme/index.html